arai-a/ecma262-compare/README.md

 ## Update already merged revisions

 ```
-$ python build.py update
+$ make update
 ```

-`update` command fetches changesets from https://github.com/tc39/ecma262/ , and  generates HTML file and JSON file for each revisions.
+This fetches changesets from https://github.com/tc39/ecma262/ , and generates HTML file with resources, and JSON file for each revisions.
-HTML files are stored as `./history/{hash}.html`, and JSON files are stored as `./history/{hash}.json`, and they're cached for 2nd invocation.
+HTML files are stored as `./history/{hash}/index.html`, and JSON files are stored as `./history/{hash}/sections.json`, and they're cached for 2nd invocation.

 ## Update specific PR

 ```
-$ python build.py pr PR_NUMBER
+$ ./venv/bin/python build.py pr PR_NUMBER
 ```

-`pr` command retrieves information about specified PR and generated HTML file and JSON file for each revisions in the PR.
+This retrieves information about specified PR and generated HTML file and JSON file for each revisions in the PR.
-HTML files are stored as `./history/PR/{PR_NUMMER}/{hash}.html`, and JSON files are stored as `./history/PR/{PR_NUMMER}/{hash}.json`, but they're not cached for 2nd invocation, as parent may change.
+HTML files are stored as `./history/PR/{PR_NUMMER}/{hash}/index.html`, and JSON files are stored as `./history/PR/{PR_NUMMER}/{hash}/sections.json`, but they're not cached for 2nd invocation, as parent may change.
 It will fail if the PR is not mergeable.

 ## Update all PRs

 ```
-$ python build.py pr all
+$ make pr
 ```

 It retrieves the list of PRs and update each PR.